robinjsu/portfolio/README.md

 The deployed site can be accessed at [robinjsu.github.io/portfolio](https://robinjsu.github.io/portfolio).

-This site can also be deployed locally from the `deploy` branch of this repository.
+This site can also be deployed locally using node/npm.
+See instructions below.

 ### Instructions for Local Deployment